License Windows Server VMs on Azure Stack HCI

 Error: One or more servers in the cluster does not have the latest changes to this setting.
 We'll apply the changes as soon as the servers sync again.

-Remediation: Your cluster does not yet have the latest status on Windows Server subscription (for example, you just enrolled or just canceled), and therefore might not have retrieved the licenses to set up AVMA.
-In most cases, the next cloud sync will resolve this discrepancy, or you can sync manually.
-See Syncing Azure Stack HCI.
+Remediation: Your cluster doesn't have the latest status on Windows Server subscription (for example, you just enrolled or canceled), and therefore may not have retrieved the licenses to set up AVMA.
+In most cases, the next cloud sync will resolve this error.
+For faster resolution, you can sync manually.
+For more information, see Syncing Azure Stack HCI.

 Activate VMs against a host server